DEVELOPER7-sudo/OnyxGPT.Code/README.md

 ## 🛠️ How It Works

-Open Lovable combines a frontend built with Vite and React with a backend powered by Bun and ElysiaJS.
+Open Lovable combines a frontend built with Vite and React with a local backend powered by Bun and ElysiaJS. **All data is stored locally** using browser localStorage.

 1.  **Prompt:** You describe what you want to build on the homepage (e.g., "a beautiful todo application").
-2.  **Project Setup:** The backend instantly scaffolds a new React + TypeScript + Tailwind project for you in a sandboxed folder.
+2.  **API Key:** Set your Gemini API key in the browser UI (stored securely in localStorage).
 3.  **AI Generation:** Your prompt, combined with a carefully crafted system prompt, is sent to the Google Gemini API.
 4.  **Live Parsing:** The AI's response, which is a stream of structured commands and code, is parsed in real-time on the frontend.
-5.  **UI Updates:** As the parser identifies commands (`<lov-write>`, `<lov-rename>`, etc.), it updates the UI to show you the agent's plan and the code being generated.
+5.  **Local Storage:** The generated files and project data are stored in browser localStorage (5-10 MB per domain).
-6.  **File Operations:** Simultaneously, these commands are sent to the backend, which performs the actual file system operations—writing, renaming, and deleting files within your project's sandboxed directory.
+6.  **UI Updates:** As the parser identifies commands (`<lov-write>`, `<lov-rename>`, etc.), it updates the UI to show you the agent's plan and the code being generated.
-7.  **Live Preview:** Watch your application come to life with an integrated live preview that updates as the AI writes code.
+7.  **Persistence:** Projects remain in localStorage until you delete them, allowing you to reopen and continue editing anytime.

 ## 💻 Tech Stack